auspublicexp/australian-public-expense-tracker/README.md

 ## Licence

-No licence has been selected yet.
-Until one is added, the repository's contents remain subject to standard copyright protections.
+This project's original code is available under the [MIT License](LICENSE).
+Government source datasets remain subject to the terms specified by their original publishers.